ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

 Your ``package.xml`` is fully migrated.
-It now looks like this:
+It should now look like this:

 .. code-block:: xml